 So Why Are Blog Productivity Tools Important?

-If you do want to make your blog your business, succeed as a solopreneur working from home so you can be more present for your family, then you really need to think about productivity.
+, succeed as a solopreneur working from home so you can be more present for your family, then you really need to think about productivity.
 You don’t need to be aiming for millions of pounds (and you probably shouldn’t be either) because just like with any other business, your blog productivity tools and processes will be the key to simply making a sustainable living from your blog.

 - Planning content in advance dramatically increases your drive to actually write and schedule content.